EricMetobo/Aviation-Risk-Analysis/README.md

 Almost no correlation shows that the way injuries are categorized might not fully align with the actual fatality count.

-Implication: Consistency in data classification could improve analysis quality.

-Recommendations Based on Analysis
-Targeted Safety Enhancements:

-Develop maintenance and operational protocols tailored to specific aircraft categories and their associated engine types.

-Address specific risks for flight purposes like personal and business flights, which may relate to higher injury severities.

-Policy and Weather Training:

-Enhance safety measures and pilot training for operations in IMC, especially for high-risk purposes or engine types.

-Focus on Time Trends:

-Consider historical trends related to aircraft categories and weather conditions to guide future investments and risk assessments.

-Data Refinement:

-Ensure consistency in categorizing injury severity and fatalities to enhance analytical accuracy.

 ## Insights and Recommendations
 Based on the analysis, we summarize actionable insights:
 1. **Low-Risk Aircraft Models**: Aircraft categories with lower fatality rates should be prioritized for investment.
 2. **Safer Flight Purposes**: Flight purposes with lower average fatality rates, such as instructional flights, are safer.
-3. **Weather Conditions**: Avoid flights during adverse weather conditions to minimize risks.
+3. **Weather Conditions**: Avoid flights during adverse weather conditions to minimize risks, also there is need for staff training and other factors to reduce IMC risks.
 4. **Engine Types**: Electric and geared turbofan engines show lower fatality rates and should be considered for safer operations.
 5. **Policy Recommendations**: Regulatory bodies should focus on improving safety standards for high-risk aircraft categories and flight purposes.